Q. What can I expect to learn?

 Q. What insurance do I need?

-A. It is advised that you are insured against medical and personal accident risks.
+A. The following is recommended for any multi-day workshops.
+It is advised that you are insured against medical and personal accident risks.
 It is recommended that this includes cover for the activities to be undertaken during the trip.
 It is also recommended that you take out cover for cancellation, curtailment and baggage.

 Q. How do I book?

-A. For the Fife Coast, Isle of Harris and North Coast 500 workshops, please complete the Workshop Booking Form and provide a 25% deposit.
-For the Black Isle workshop and any bespoke one-to-one packages, please contact me to discuss my availability before completing a Workshop Booking Form and providing upfront payment.
+A. For the North Coast 500 workshop, please complete the Workshop Booking Form and provide a 25% deposit.
+For the Black Isle, Isle of Skye, Wester Ross and Torridon, and Assynt and Coigach workshops and any bespoke packages, please contact me to discuss my availability before completing a Workshop Booking Form and providing upfront payment.
 Before booking any workshop, it is essential that you read the Terms and Conditions shown on the Workshop Booking Form.
 Please contact me if you have any doubts about your suitability for a particular workshop.

 Tel: +44 (0)7761985752